 Using a Raspberry Pi display for digital signage

-To have a digital sign with a Raspberry Pi and Raspberry Pi display, you need digital signage software.
+To make a digital sign from a Raspberry Pi and Raspberry Pi display, you need digital signage software.
 Digital signage software will allow you to manage, schedule, and display content easily on your Raspberry Pi display screen.

-Users can install Screenly digital signage software on Raspberry Pi Model 3 devices via flashing the software on the Raspberry Pi’s SD card.
-This software then runs on the Raspberry Pi device and allows the Raspberry Pi to process content and render this content to the Raspberry Pi display.
-With digital signage software, users can show image, video, and even live web-page content on a Raspberry Pi display.
+Users can install Screenly digital signage software on Raspberry Pi Model 3 devices via flashing Screenly software to the Raspberry Pi’s SD card.
+The software then runs on the Raspberry Pi device and allows the device to process content and render it to the Raspberry Pi display screen.
+Users can show image, video, and even live web-page content on a Raspberry Pi display with digital signage software.

 A component of Screenly’s digital signage software is the Screenly web interface.
 Using the Screenly web interface, users can upload and schedule content from anywhere with an internet connection.
-Users can also view the health status of each Raspberry Pi display and quickly see if any of their screens experience playback issues.
+Users can also view each Raspberry Pi display’s playback status and quickly see if any of their screens are malfunctioning.

-For larger digital signage deployments, users can group multiple Raspberry Pi displays into a single “Group.”
-Users can then change the content for each screen in a Group all at once.
-Additionally, larger teams enjoy multi-user support with Screenly.
-This feature allows teams to give each employee their own account with employee-specific permissions.
+For larger digital signage deployments, users can group multiple Raspberry Pi displays using our tag feature.
+Users can then change the content all at once for screens with the same tag.
+Additionally, larger teams can set up multi-user accounts.
+This feature allows teams to give each employee an account with a particular permission level.

 Raspberry Pi display use cases

-As they say, form follows function.
-There are several digital signage use cases where a Raspberry Pi display screen is the perfect choice for a screen.
+There are several digital signage use cases where a Raspberry Pi display screen is the perfect choice.

 One of these use cases is with desk digital signage.
-The Raspberry Pi 7 inch touchscreen display fits perfectly on any desk or workstation.
-The screen is small enough not to be a nuisance, and also large enough to display detailed content.
+The Raspberry Pi 7-inch touchscreen display fits perfectly on any desk or workstation.
+The screen is small enough not to be a nuisance and large enough to display detailed content.
 With desk digital signage, users can display company metrics, meeting times, and important company updates to employees.
 At Screenly, we are a remote team, and team members use Raspberry Pi displays on their desks to stay up-to-date and in-the-loop on company metrics and upcoming meetings.

 What’s next?
 Where do I get a Raspberry Pi display?

-If you are convinced that a Raspberry Pi display is right for you, the first step is purchasing your hardware.
-You can buy Raspberry Pi displays via suppliers listed on the Raspberry Pi Foundation’s official page for the Raspberry Pi Touch Display.
-For Raspberry Pi displays with more unique dimensions, simply search for these screen sizes on Amazon.
+If you think a Raspberry Pi display might be right for you, the first step is purchasing your hardware.
+You can buy Raspberry Pi display screens via suppliers listed on the Raspberry Pi Foundation’s official page for the Raspberry Pi Touch Display.
+For Raspberry Pi displays with more unique dimensions, simply search online for the dimensions that you need.

 Next, to set up your Raspberry Pi display as a digital sign, get started with Screenly.
-You can register for a Screenly account here.
+You can sign up for a 14-day free trial of Screenly.
+In addition to a Screenly subscription, you will also need a digital signage player.
+You can buy Screenly’s digital signage player, the Screenly Player, on Amazon.
 If you have any questions or have trouble getting started, please reach out to Screenly Support.
-We’re always happy to help!
+We are always happy to help!